Rolayet/GWAS-GBD/README.md

 Finally, the combined_dataset was mapped to the GBD 'Global Need'.
 I used the file that was used at the start of the mapping process, named IHME-GBD_2019_DATA-0912b8a7-1.csv.
 This file is also attached here.

+The file was filtered by; metric_name: "Number" & measure_name: "DALYs (Disability-Adjusted Life Years).
+Then, it was mapped via GBD term
+** for discussion **:
+When I mapped the final combined_dataset to Global Need, 134 terms were not mapped.
+We can break them down as follows:
+* 120 terms were expected, as they did not have an exact match from the beginning.
+* 5 terms were expected, as they were not included in the combined_dataset.
+* 4 terms were missed again during the mapping/matching process.

+A list of those 134 are attached here as well.